wp-plugins/easing-slider/readme.txt

 <h4>For more information please email me at info@matthewruddy.com</h4>

 == Changelog ==

+= 1.1.8 =
+* Fixed: IE9 issues.
+Slider is now fully functional in IE9.

 = 1.1.7 =
 * Added: Option to enable or disable jQuery.